YIFengZhang246/FlinchCode/README.md

 At first I wanted to design a robot who will go towards the direction based on the input I decide on.
 Yet I to redirect my focus on a more game like approach which would be better for what I printed.
 Which was a bucket with coins that could be thrown in towards a robot that would run towards random directions.
 Thus concluded with a system that can technically go towards random directions, however.
 So far it can only go North which would be like a GPS.

 - What problem does it solve?
-Currently with what the code does since I haven't randomized the direction the Finch would to towards.
+Currently with what the code does since I haven't randomized the direction the Finch would go towards.
 It should act as a GPS to run towards North.

 - What did you learn?
+From this project, I learn how to control a robot using options (shown in the cases in my code).
+It taught me how to design and interact with objects using methods and classes, which is important in object-oriented programming.
+Through this i learned more about sensors like distance and motion.
+Overall, it’s a great introduction to programming logic, robotics behavior, and real time system responses.